J Camp Glossary

 Hebrew for “Sabbath,” Shabbat is traditionally celebrated from sundown on Friday night to sundown Saturday night.
 At Camp, we prepare for Shabbat with Jewish customs such as lighting candles, tasting grape juice, and eating challah, a delicious traditional braided bread.
 Campers and counselors take this rare, quiet time during the week to sing songs, celebrate community, and reflect on a week well-spent.

 J Camp is proud to host Israeli Counselors called Shlichim (emissaries) from the Jewish Agency for Israel.
 Thousands of talented and well-trained young adults complete their compulsory military service and are dispatched to camps across North America.
-We will be joined by two young people this summer to work with Barney Goodman and BOOM!.

 You might not have heard about it yet, but if you have a Camper in Barney Goodman, you’ll hear about it soon!
-The Spirit Stick is the branch of a tree from our ancient camp ground, imbued with the ruach (spirit) of generations of campers and camp counselors.
+The Spirit Stick is the branch of a tree from our ancient campground, imbued with the ruach (spirit) of generations of Campers and Camp counselors.
 This legendary stick picks only the loudest, most enthusiastic camp group to spend the day with.
 If you’re a block away, and you hear kids cheering at the top of their lungs, you’ll know they’re vying for the Spirit Stick!

 The Hebrew word for “marketplace” and one of Camp’s best-loved traditions!
 All Barney Goodman Campers will participate.
 Campers bring gently used toys, books, and school supplies for counselors to set up in the style of an open-air market (think a giant, kid-centric garage sale).
 Campers then go through and “barter” with counselors to buy each other’s things.
 Campers come prepared with $2 – $3.
 All proceeds are used to purchase school supplies for a local children's charity.